OnurSelim/4D-CV-Task/README.md

 This is my solution to the Pose Estimation task.
 I have used MATLAB to solve the problem.

+I have used the 2D-3D correspondences to estimate the intrinsic camera matrix.
+The details are presented in the live script.

 To see the steps, one can go through the live script "StructureFromMotionFromMultipleViewsExample.mlx".

 Onur Selim KILIÇ